thundercomb/ml-climate-news/README.md

 The platform provides the building blocks to manage code and ml model artefacts according to DevOps and MLOps principles.

-Cloud Build CI pipelines build ML images and push them to Google's Container Registry (gcr.io).
+ * Cloud Build CI pipelines build ML images and push them to Google's Container Registry (gcr.io).
-Cloud Build CD pipelines deploys code repos for ingestion and serving services to Google App Engine.
+ * Cloud Build CD pipelines deploy code repos for ingestion and serving services to Google App Engine.
-Kubeflow provides choice in the form of Kubeflow Pipelines, Argo, and Katib in terms of how to experiment and train models.
+ * Kubeflow provides choice in the form of Kubeflow Pipelines, Argo, and Katib in terms of how to experiment and train models.

 There is much, much more to DevOps and MLOps.
 More about that another time...